 Who Is Taina?

 Taina is not just a blogger and activist.
 She’s also a new mom.
-And yesterday, she and I had a really fun Skype conversation to catch up on our lives since we saw each other… Read the rest
+And yesterday, she and I had a really… Read the rest

 Five years ago, a photo changed my life.
 I was just a regular American, choosing double plastic bags at the grocery store, drinking bottled water, living on microwaveable meals and energy bars wrapped in plastic, and buying whatever I wanted whenever I wanted without ever considering how things were made or where they were going to end up.
 I gave money to Greenpeace, watched environmental documentaries, and had even worked briefly for Clean Water Action right after college, but my environmental actions did not extend to my personal choices.